webix-hub/docs/data/datatable/sizing.md

 **Adjusting column to its content**

 If you want to adjust the width of a column to fit the related content size, you can use attribute **adjust**.
+It is defined for the needed column individually:

 {{snippet
 Adjusting the column width to fit the content size